chromium/chromium/mojo/public/cpp/bindings/README.md

 For converting between Blink and non-Blink variants, please see `//third_party/blink/public/platform/cross_variant_mojo_util.h`.

+Blink strings deserve a special mention, since `WTF::String` can store either Latin-1 or UTF-16, and converts to UTF-8 as needed.
+Since Mojo strings are supposed to be UTF-8, converting a `WTF::String` to a mojo string will convert it to UTF-8.
+When converting a Mojo string back to a WTF::String, the string is re-encoded from UTF-8 back into UTF-16.
+Invalid UTF-16 is tolerated throughout and converted to invalid UTF-8, so if your WTF::String may contain invalid UTF-16, don't represent it on the wire with a mojo string - use a mojo ByteString instead.

 ## Versioning Considerations

 For general documentation of versioning in the Mojom IDL see